kg583/Kilogram/README.md

 ### Bug Fixes

-* `death.fell.accident.water` is now translated for the US English language
+* `death.fell.accident.water` is now translated for all English languages
-* Oxford commas are now used for the US English language translations
+* Oxford commas are now used for US English language translations
 * The advancement "Feels Like Home" is now properly capitalized

 ### Advancements